 If you are looking to learn more about automated data integration and data integration workflows, this blog post will help you figure out where to begin with workflow automation.

 Building workflow applications doesn’t have to be complex.
 With the right platform, you can automate processes and integrate data with a drag-and-drop, easy-to-use graphical interface, speeding up the time it takes to get from an idea to deployment.

 In a world where efficiency matters more and more, inefficiencies can slow down workflows, impact employee productivity and motivation, and negatively affect the customer experience.
 Even relatively mundane tasks often involve these efficiency-impeding roadblocks, such as having to call for information, opening multiple screens, or waiting for other departments to react or respond.

 Speed of development is another area where you can see a significant difference with low-code.
-Software projects tend to have long development cycles.
-This is often due to scope complexity, the time it takes to bring developers up to speed on processes, and the need to integrate varying levels of data and services.
-For companies that need to deploy quickly, a low-code platform can democratize development across the organization and enable projects to get up and running in a fraction of the time.
+For companies that need to deploy quickly, a low-code platform can democratize development across the organization and enable projects to get up and running in a fraction of the time: bypassing common roadblocks like scope complexity and long development cycles.
 If you discover a need to make a change, you can iterate quickly as well, potentially eliminating the need to go back to the drawing board.